peterhry/peterhrynkow.com/resume.md

 ## Strengths

 - Breaking down complex problems and delivering elegant solutions that balance cost, effort, and value to the business
-- Motivating engineers, recognizing their strengths, and coaching them to reach their potential.
+- Motivating engineers, recognizing their strengths, and coaching them to reach their potential
-- Focusing engineering teams on the right problems, challenging them to think bigger and deliver solutions that customers love.
+- Focusing engineering teams on the right problems, challenging them to think bigger and deliver solutions that customers love

 ## Work history

 **Electronic Arts**<br>